rainder/json-schema-validation-pipeline/README.md

 Specifies the possible values for the property

 #### `fn(Function(value, key, object))`
 Specifies custom validation function.
-Must return `true` if validation is successfull.
+Must return `true` if validation is successful.

 #### `typeOf(SchemaType)`
 Specifies the type on the element inside the array.